KORBYN ALLEN RAYSHAWN LEONARD

-KORBYN ALLEN RAYSHAWN LEONARD, three years old, of Huntington, son of Chelsea Workman and Dakota Leonard, died April 20 at his residence.
-Private memorial service will be 2 p.m.
-Monday at Ferrell Chambers Funeral Home; visitation will be one hour prior to the service.
-A Home Going service will be 11 a.m.
-Saturday, June 6, at First Baptist Church; interment at Spring Hill Cemetery.
-Visitation will be 6 to 8 p.m.
-Friday, June 5, at the funeral home. www.ferrell-chambersfuneralhome.com.
+KORBYN ALLEN RAYSHAWN LEONARD, 3, of Huntington, son of Chelsea Workman and Dakota Leonard, both of Huntington, died April 20 at home.
+A Home-Going service will be conducted 11 a.m.
+June 6 at The First Baptist Church of Huntington; burial following in Spring Hill Cemetery, Huntington.
+Visitation will be from 6 to 8 p.m.
+June 5 at Ferrell-Chambers Funeral Home, Huntington. www.Ferrell-ChambersFuneralHome.com.

 Essential reporting in volatile times.